Motley Fool Stock Advisor: Join now for 50% Off!

 For serious investors, the community is a time saver and a value add.
 Motley Fool essentially does the research for you.
 Most individuals can’t dedicate the time or energy necessary to make high-quality picks on their own.
 That leads many investors to underperform, in comparison to index benchmarks.

 Further, the community access is an important check against investing mistakes.
 Occasionally, abandoning a particular investment is wise, such as when a negative incident means a company won’t recover.
 Pending corruption or money laundering charges may be a sign that bailing out is the right move.
 In some cases, this stuff doesn’t make the mainstream news; you won’t know unless you “hang out” with people who are observant and paying attention.

 Stock Newsletters Aren’t A Silver Bullet

 As great as any particular newsletter is, you’ll still need to follow investing best practices.
 This means diversification, keeping your expenses low, rebalancing your portfolio and keeping an eye on your holdings.

 How you diversify is ultimately up to you.
 However, newsletters like the Motley Fool Stock Advisor are just about stocks.
 They don’t look at other investment options like mutual funds, real estate, exchange traded funds or bonds.
 They also say nothing about healthy personal finance habits like saving 10% of your income or owning your own home.

 It’s a stock picking service for people who want to try their hand at beating the markets — that’s it.

 The Motley Fool Stock Advisor is an excellent value for moderate to experienced investors who want help maximizing their returns.
 At $199 per year, the service offers stock investing choices based on a disciplined perspective.
 The subscription allows you to directly access the Fool investing community, which is an important value add.
-They’re offering a free 30 day trial, so you can always sign up and cancel after a couple of weeks if you aren’t a fan.
+They’re offering a 50% off right now, so you can always sign up and cancel after a couple of weeks if you aren’t a fan.

 Here is a handy video describing the service and the Motley Fool stock picks approach.